AlexShiLucky/os/README.md

 Micro OS is a microservice operating system

 Micro OS is useful where you want to build reliable globally distributed systems at scale.
 In a world of infinite compute and billions of devices it's still difficult to build products that are highly available and that cope with demand.
-Micro OS attempts to solve these problems by providing an environment for distributed applications that is simple to use.
+Micro OS attempts to solve these problems by providing an environment for distributed applications.

 Use the [**micro/go-os**](https://github.com/micro/go-os) client library to simplify use of Micro OS.